What Does it Take to Be an Epidemiologist?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 There were about 6,100 jobs for Epidemiologist in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Epidemiologist by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+The BLS estimates 600 yearly job openings in this field.

 The states with the most job growth for Epidemiologist are South Carolina, Florida, and Nebraska.
 Watch out if you plan on working in Virginia, Oregon, or Oklahoma.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Epidemiologist ranges between $42,240 and $112,600.

 Epidemiologists who work in New Jersey, District of Columbia, or Massachusetts, make the highest salaries.

 How much do Epidemiologists make in each U.S. state?

 What Tools do Epidemiologists Use?